Electromorphous/FlaskUnityApp/README.md

 The Pipfile contains the names of the packages you need to install to run the app (The packages u need to install are flask and flask_bcrypt... gunicorn is just for deploying the app to a Heroku server).

 The zip files included in the repo aren't to be extracted by you but to be uploaded on the web app for testing.

+(I can host it on pythonanywhere.com but tbh this project isn't worth the trouble)